Zhongyan0721/Power-Outage-Analysis/README.md

   frameborder="0"
 ></iframe>The graph shows that the most common cause is severe weather, followed by intentional attack, system operability distruption, public appeals and so on.

+We also want to see if there's trend of outage over years.
+<iframe
+  src="assets/fig_year.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>The number of outage over years has an increasing trend until 2011 where it reaches the peak, and after 2011, the number decreases gradually.

 ### Bivariate Analysis

-Then, we also want to see if there's trend of outage over years.
+We are curious about if different causes of outage can have different durations.
+Lets plot their relationship using a boxplot.
 <iframe
   src="assets/fig_year.html"
   width="800"
   height="600"
   frameborder="0"
-></iframe>The number of outage over years has an increasing trend until 2011 where it reaches the peak, and after 2011, the number decreases gradually.
+></iframe>The boxplot highlights the distribution of outage duration across different cause categories, which can reveal patterns in how different types of outages vary in duration.

 <div>
 <table border="1" class="dataframe">